 6. Wood Decks

 Wood decks should be cleaned and sealed on an annual basis.
 If this has been previously skipped, it should be one of the first things on your to do list.
-Wood prices have increased tremendously in 2020, so replacing a wood deck has become almost cost prohibitive.
+Wood prices have increased tremendously, so replacing a wood deck has become very expensive.
 Avoid this expense by performing regular maintenance on your deck.

 - Clean the wood using a wood cleaning product.
 Scrub to remove all dirt and previous paint.